JazminRM/aDNA_SummerCourse_UCPH/Exercises/Complexity.md

 ```
 ### Estimating complexity with Preseq

-Preseq can estimate a complexity curve to estimate how many unique sequences you can obtain if you sequence your library deeper.
+Preseq<sup>1</sup> can estimate a complexity curve to estimate how many unique sequences you can obtain if you sequence your library deeper.

 We will use Preseq to estimate a complexity curve for each of our libraries in our ancient genomes: